LEDCoyote/ledcoyote.github.io/about.markdown

 permalink: /about/
 ---

-This is Ellie Coyote's (aka Charlie Keith) website.
+This is Ellie Coyote's (aka Charlie Keith's) website.
 They live in Missoula, Montana, USA.